T. N. Seshagopalan: Tours

 In 1984 he was invited to sing at the Adelaide International Festival in Australia (and included performances Perth, Adelaide, Sydney and New Zealand).
 In 1987 he was India's cultural ambassador to Russia.
 He has performed in countries like Singapore, Malaysia, Bahrain and Sri Lanka and has visited and performed in the United States of America numerous times.

 Film

 In 1983 he produced and played hero in a Tamil movie "Thodi Raagam".
 He also acted as Prashanth's father in Jambhavan (2006).

+The song "Innarul Tharum Annapoorani" is from the Tamil movie Athma (1993), directed by Prathap Pothan.
+It features Ramki, Rahman, Kasthuri, and Gouthami, with music composed by Ilaiyaraaja, lyrics by Vaali, and vocals by T. N. Seshagopalan.
+The song is a devotional piece dedicated to Goddess Annapoorani, expressing reverence and seeking her blessings.
+He sang karnatic classic songs along with K.J Yesudas in Sopanam(Malayalam) movie directed by Jayaraj.